totapulk/homedeck/README.md

 covered without a board attached; without a sidecar, the backend serves a simulated robot that docks, cleans and drains a battery on a timer.

+On a Raspberry Pi, `deploy/deploy.sh` does all of the above and installs it as a systemd service on port 80, so the panel opens at `http://homedeck.local` with no port to remember.
+The publish is self-contained: there is no .NET on the Pi to keep up to date, and the runtime cannot drift from the one the tests ran against.
+See `deploy/README.md`.

 ## Lights: WiZ over UDP

 Plain JSON on port **38899**, no cloud account, nothing leaves the flat.